-With the increase in corporate clients' reliance on lawyers to conduct their operations, lawyers who serve corporate clients have developed into serving "quasi-legal roles," where lawyers not only advise organizational clients and boards of directors on legal matters impacting their companies, but also advising on general business matters and processing efficiencies.
+developed into serving "quasi-legal roles," 135 where lawyers not only advise organizational clients and boards of directors on legal matters impacting their companies, but also advise on general business matters and processing efficiencies.
 With these lawyers switching "in and out of practice," the current sector encompassing strictly legal transactional work is beginning to disintegrate even more.
-124 If more individual, elite lawyers engage in this type of quasi-legal role, then it is likely to follow that legal firms will soon provide corporate clients both legal and non-legal professional consulting on a larger, more organized operational scale.
+136 If more individual, elite lawyers engage in this type of quasi-legal role, then it is likely to follow that legal firms will soon provide corporate clients both legal and non-legal professional consulting on a larger, more organized operational scale.
 The ethical rules fail to even consider the possibility that a lawyer may use her legal expertise to the advantage of a client that the lawyer is advising outside of the legal context and the potential risks such a role would entail.